sestevao/plantmanager/README.md

 ## 👀 About

-PlantManager is an application developed in order to help people who have plants at home to remember to water them.
+🌱PlantManager🌱 is an application developed in order to help people who have plants at home to remember to water them.

 Application built on the React Natvie track from Next Level Week #05 from @rocketseat during April 19-25, 2021.